hpe-dev-incubator/hpe-dev-portal/content/blog/streamline-your-server-deployments-bare-metal-provisioning-with-hpe-compute-ops-management-and-ansible.md

 </style>

 In the rapidly-evolving world of IT infrastructure management, achieving speed, efficiency, and reliability in server provisioning can make a significant difference.
-This is where cutting-edge tools like HPE Compute Ops Management and Ansible come into play.
+This is where cutting-edge tools like [HPE GreenLake for Compute Ops Management](https://www.hpe.com/us/en/hpe-greenlake-compute-ops-management.html) and [Ansible](https://www.ansible.com/) come into play.
 Together, they create a robust platform for managing your infrastructure seamlessly.
 In this blog post, we introduce an exciting new GitHub project that exemplifies how to harness these tools for optimal bare metal provisioning.

-## Introducing our new GitHub project
+## Introducing a new GitHub project
-Our team is proud to announce a new project—an open-source initiative available on GitHub, designed to streamline the integration between HPE Compute Ops Management and Ansible.
-The goal is to simplify the configuration and management of bare metal servers at scale.
+I am excited to share a new project, an open-source initiative hosted on GitHub that aims to enhance the integration between HPE GreenLake for Compute Ops Management and Ansible.
+This endeavor is focused on making it easier to configure, manage and provision bare metal servers at scale.

 ## Key highlights of this project